edgedb/rfcs/text/1006-simplified-cli.rst

     project unlink             Clean-up the project configuration

-    instance create            Initialize a new server instance instance status            Show statuses of all or of a matching instance instance start             Start an instance
+    instance create            Initialize a new server instance instance list              Show all instances
+    instance status            Show status of a matching instance instance start             Start an instance
     instance stop              Stop an instance
     instance restart           Restart an instance